 Omission of important procedure codes and license numbers.

 Usage of deleted or expired procedure codes.

 Typos in names, addresses, NPI, SSD etc.

-If your practice contacts the carrier directly via email or calls, it is essential that there should good rapport between the carrier representative and your practice.
+If your practice contacts the carrier directly via email or calls, it is essential that there should be a good rapport between the carrier representative and your practice.
 Good communication means better reception of claims and in effect less waiting or complications.
-Consider referring patients without insurances to carriers who are closely connected with your dental practice.
+Consider referring patients without insurance to carriers who are closely connected with your dental practice.